Dentures vs Dental Implants — Downey, CA

 01

-Implants are better on almost every long-term axis: bone preservation, chewing efficiency, longevity, stability, taste preservation, and day-to-day quality of life.
-Dentures win on upfront cost, treatment timeline, and surgical avoidance.
+For most patients who are medically eligible, yes — on almost every long-term axis: bone preservation, chewing power, longevity, stability, taste, and day-to-day quality of life.
+Dentures win on three real things: lower upfront cost, a faster timeline, and avoiding surgery.
+That is the whole comparison in two sentences, and the rest of this page is me showing my work.

 02